Pakistan

 Trade Partners

 The EU together with China, the UAE and the US are Pakistan's most important trading partners.
-Most imports originate from China and the UAE with the EU ranking third.
+Most imports originate from China and the EU ranks second.

 Economic Structure